LifeLock vs Aura (2026): Plan Prices, Renewal Traps & Which Wins

 - Experian (free) — Experian monitoring + FICO score

-- Have I Been Pwned (free) — Check if your email/passwords appeared in breaches
+- Have I Been Pwned (free) — checks whether your email/passwords appeared in breaches

 Total cost: $0/year.
-What you're missing: dedicated restoration agents and insurance — which you only need if identity theft actually happens.
+What you give up: dedicated restoration agents and insurance — which only matter if identity theft actually happens, and which renters/homeowners policies sometimes partially cover anyway.

 Our Recommendation

-If you want paid protection: Aura at $15/month (or $12/month annual).
-Best value, no renewal games, includes everything.
+If you want paid protection: Aura at $12/month annual.
+Best value, no renewal games, everything included.
+See our full Is LifeLock worth it? breakdown and the LifeLock savings playbook if you're already a subscriber.

-If you want maximum savings: Free credit monitoring + credit freeze.
-Redirect the $180-420/year toward an emergency fund instead.
+If you want maximum savings: Freeze your credit at all three bureaus and run the free monitoring stack.
+Redirect the $144–420/year toward an emergency fund instead.

 How Much Would You Save?